-There is no matrimonial regime in Ireland.
+There is no matrimonial regime/community property regime in Ireland.
 However, spouses and civil partners get an automatic share of the estate of a deceased spouse or civil partner.

 Civil partnerships became law in Ireland with effect from 1 January 2011.
 The legislation gives registered civil partners similar legal rights as spouses.
-Tax legislation has been amended to reflect this, so registered civil partners get the same exemptions and reliefs afforded to spouses.
+Tax legislation has been amended to ensure civil partners are afforded the same exemptions and reliefs as spouses.